JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Impact of JUGE

 Similarly, the different editions have used classes under tests from various open-source projects to allow the distribution of the benchmarks after the competition.
-This allows one to replicate the results and the participants of the next edition to try their implementation of the \runtool adapter before submitting their tool to the competition.
-In 2016, the organizers decided to use \defectsforj to generate regression tests and assess the tools' capability to expose real-world faults.
+It allows one to replicate the results and the participants of the next edition to try their \runtool adapter before submitting their tool to the competition.
+In 2016, the organizers used \defectsforj to generate regression tests and assess the tools' capability to expose real-world faults.
 Also, in 2019, 78 classes under test were initially selected.
-However, due to issues faced in the infrastructure during metrics computation (and fixed since), the number of classes considered for the final ranking was reduced to 38.
+However, due to issues with metrics computation (that have been fixed), the number of classes considered for the final ranking dropped to 38.

 Running the tool competition every year is not trivial.
-One of the main challenges the different organizers face is the hardware infrastructure it requires due to the limited time between the submission of the different tools and the limit for providing the results (which is around two weeks).
-Both the generation of the tests and their evaluation using coverage and mutation analysis is time-taking, requiring a powerful server or a cluster.
+One of the main challenges the different organizers face is the hardware infrastructure required due to the limited time between the submission of the different tools and the limit for providing the results (around two weeks).
+Both the generation of the tests and their evaluation using coverage and mutation analysis are time-consuming, requiring a powerful server or a cluster.